GLugia/ReforgeEditor/README.md

 * Enabling the "Max Speed Tools" config removes prefixes from all tools and disallows reforging them.

 # TODO
-* Heavily increase the price of reforging
-* Remove the ability for items to gain a prefix on creation
 * Finally add my own custom prefixes to help weaker classes a bit

 # Changelog